fengjixuchui/invader/README.md

     INFO: After capturing a remote connection, you need to select an open session to interact with it.

-> invader
+> Invader

     (Invader: listeners/http)> agents
     (Invader: agents)> interact <MachineName>
     (Invader: MachineName)> rename comp1
     (Invader: comp1)> info

-# Why invader framework?
+# Why Invader framework?

 > A lot of Remote Administration Tool modules